NewStrangeWorlds/BeAR/docs_src/sections/priors.rst

 Prior distributions
 ===================

-Each free parameter of a retireval calculations needs to have an associated prior distribution.
+Each free parameter of a retrieval calculations needs to have an associated prior distribution.
 The prior distribution describes any prior knowledge that is available about the parameter.
-The number and type of the free grid_parameters depend on the chosen forward model and user-specied configuration options.
+The number and type of the free parameters depend on the chosen forward model and user-specified configuration options.

 BeAR supports the following types of distributions: